Article written by Elisa - Travel Writer & Local in France

 This article may contain compensated links.
 Please read disclaimer for more info.

-Exploring the Landing Beaches in Normandy and Other WW2 Sites
+Exploring the Normandy Landing Beaches & Other Key WW2 Sites in France

-The coast of Normandy, in Northern France, is a pilgrimage site for people interested in WW2 sites or history in general.
-It is incredible to think that the chapter that shaped Western Europe as we know it today happened in Normandy, France.
-We are talking about the Landing on the Beaches of Normandy and the battles that followed, one of the most momentous chapters in modern history that led to the liberation of Western Europe from the Germans.
+The coast of Normandy, in Northern France, is a pilgrimage site for people interested in World War 2 and history in general.
+It is incredible to think that much of the chapter that shaped Western Europe as we know it today happened in this region in France.
+We are talking, of course, about the Landing on the Beaches of Normandy and the battles that followed, one of the most momentous chapters in modern history that led to Western Europe’s liberation from the Nazis.

-People visiting the French region of Normandy can still see some of the historical WW2 sites related to the D-day in Normandy on a day trip or, even better, on a Normandy road trip.
-This is a trip sometimes emotionally exhausting but it is important to keep this chapter of our history alive in our memories so it will be never repeated.
+People visiting Normandy can still see the Normandy landing beaches and other key WW2 sites in France on a day trip or, even better, on a Normandy road trip.
+This trip to the D-day landing sites can be emotionally exhausting, but it is essential to keep this chapter of our history alive in our memories so it will never be repeated.

-This 3-day Normandy Road Trip is one of the most beautiful road trips in France.
-Click here for the best road trips in France.
+This 3-day itinerary around the Normandy landing sites is one of the best road trips in France.
+Read more about road-tripping in France:

 - Start: Caen